Dr. Aimee PaikAdvisor

-What we can say, though, is that there are clinically proven oral medications to treat ED that are effective in the majority of men.1 These are often the best starting points for effective treatment.
+What we can say, though, is that there are evidence-based oral medications to treat ED that are effective in the majority of men.1 These are often the best starting points for effective treatment.

 Also known as a penis pump, this is a mechanical way of producing an erection for men who can’t (or prefer not to) take medications, or find that they’re not working.
 It’s best for men diagnosed with moderate ED.62

 The pump works by placing a cylindrical tube over the penis.
 As air is pumped out of the cylinder, the negative pressure created helps to draw blood into the penis, causing the penis to enlarge.
 A rubber ring is then placed around the base of the penis to keep the erection.